 Organizations which receive alert signals are responsible for their own internal notification procedures.
 These organizations are to follow their own SOPs, which are not dictated by the Airport.
 In accordance with the magnitude of the emergency, agencies may suspend or curtail normal business activities.
-This may include recall of essential off duty employees, sending non-essential employees home, evacuating the agencies facilities, and preparing for emergency operations.
+This may include recall of essential off duty employees, sending non essential employees home and evacuating the agencies facilities and preparing for emergency operations per SOPs if required.
 Some examples of public address scripts are listed in Section 28.0.

-When an emergency occurs on the Airport, the IC will determine the status of the Airport and close any or all portions as required.
-The FSS shall advise other air and ground traffic to avoid conflicts on portions of the Airport that remain open.
+When an emergency occurs on the Airport the IC will determine the status of the Airport and close any or all portions as required.
+The FSS shall control other air and ground traffic to avoid conflicts in the area where the emergency is handled on portions of the Airport that remain open.